szepeviktor/WPHW/README.md

 ####execution/reqiure cases

-- on the dashboard for users with a certain capability (like accessing the plugin's functions)
+- on the dashboard for users with the necessary capability (like accessing the plugin's functions)
-- on the dashboard for users without a certain capability
+- on the dashboard for users without the necessary capability
-- on the frontend for users with a certain capability (e.g. required for admin bar)
+- on the frontend for users with the necessary capability (e.g. required for admin bar)
-- on the frontend for users without a certain capability
+- on the frontend for users without the necessary capability
 - on the public frontend (not logged in)

 ###admin performance factors